-EXHIBIT A: Site plan, completed by Forsite Group, received December 21, 2016.
-EXHIBIT B: Building Elevations, completed by Max Design Group, dated November 18 and 19, 2015.
+EXHIBIT A: Site plan, completed by Forsite Group, received March 1, 2017.
+EXHIBIT B: Building Elevations, completed by Max Design Group, dated February 15, 2017.

-1. The subject property shall be developed in general conformity with Exhibit A and B with changes to meet land development and zoning regulations;
+- 1. The subject property shall be developed in general conformity with Exhibit A and B with changes to meet land development and zoning regulations; - 2.
+The site plan, Exhibit A, shall not be considered specific to the square footage of tenant mix shown;